RebinW/Microsoft-SC-300/01-users-and-groups/02-create-security-groups.md

 - Can contain other identities such as Service Principles and Devices

 ## Objectives
-- Create cloud-only user accounts
+- Create an Assigned Security Group in Entra ID
-- Configure required user properties
+- Configure the groups's basic settings
-- Verify successful user creation
+- Manually add users to the group
-- Understand the characteristics of cloud-only users
+- Verify that the group and its membership have been created successfully

 ## Environment
 - Identity Provider: Entra ID